 Increasingly, cloud users deploy big data frameworks (e.g., Apache Hadoop and Spark) via resource negotiators such as Apache Mesos and YARN.
 Resource negotiators simplify deployment and enable multiple frameworks to execute concurrently using the same set of resources.
-They employ fair-share resource allocators [6, 8], which attempt to partition resources equally across frameworks in these multi-analytics settings.
+They employ fair-share resource allocators [6, 8], which attempt to partition resources equally across frameworks.

 In this paper, we investigate fair-share allocation for workloads with deadline and resource constraints.
 Deadline-driven workloads represent an important class of big data applications [12, 15, 20], which are unfortunately under supported in multi-analytic settings.
-Resource-limited deployments are those in which more resources (CPU, memory, local disk) cannot simply be added on-demand, in exchange for an additional charge, as they can in a public cloud.
-Such deployments include private clouds and IoT edge systems in which data analytics is performed near where data is collected to provide low-latency (deadline-driven) actuation, control, data privacy, decision support, and to reduce bandwidth requirements [19].
+Resource-limited deployments are those in which more resources (e.g., CPU, memory) cannot simply be added on-demand, in exchange for an additional charge, as they can in a public cloud.
+Such deployments include private clouds, IoT edge systems, and cloudlets in which data analytics is performed near where data is collected to provide low-latency (deadline-driven) actuation, control, data privacy, decision support, and to reduce bandwidth requirements [19].
 Because modern resource negotiators and big data frameworks were not designed for this combination of constraints, their use can result in low utilization, poor performance, missed deadlines, and unfair sharing [3].

-To address these limitations, we design and implement admission control for resource negotiators that satisfies deadlines while preserving fairness.
-Our system, called Justice, uses historical job analysis and deadline information to assign the minimal fraction of resources required to meet a job's deadline.
+To address these limitations, we design and implement admission control for resource negotiators that satisfies deadlines while preserving fairness in resource-constrained environments.
+Our system, called Justice, is framework agnostic, so it can be part of existing open-source resource negotiators like Mesos, YARN, and Kubernetes and its focus on efficient resource usage makes it ideal for environments with limited resources.
+Justice uses historical job analysis and deadline information to assign the minimal fraction of resources required to meet a job's deadline.
 Justice estimates this fraction from a running tabulation of an expansion factor that it computes from an on-line, post-mortem analysis of all previous jobs executed.

-We compare Justice to the baseline "fair" allocator employed by Mesos and YARN, to a simple extension of this allocator, and to an "oracle" allocator, which knows the exact minimum number of resources required for each job to meet its deadline.
-The metrics we use to do this comparison are fairness and equality [11] (we use separate formulas to measure how "fair" and how "equally" resources are shared), deadline satisfaction, productivity, wasted time and utilization.
-To evaluate our work, we use two large production workload traces from an industry partner that provides commercial big-data services using YARN.
+We compare Justice to the baseline "fair" allocator employed by open-source systems like Mesos and YARN, to an extension of this allocator, and to an "oracle", an allocator that cannot exist in practice, as it knows the exact minimum number of resources required for each job to meet its deadline (i.e., the "oracle" has access to information that real allocators can obtain only after jobs complete their executions).
+The metrics we use to do this comparison are two different shades of fairness, deadline satisfaction, productivity, wasted time and utilization.
+We use discrete-event, trace-driven simulation and deadline formulations from related work [7, 16, 20].

-Our results show that Justice performs similarly to the oracle in terms of fairness, deadline satisfaction, and effective use of resources.
-In addition, Justice performs significantly better than the Mesos and YARN allocators.
+Our results show that Justice performs significantly better than the Mesos and YARN allocators and similarly to the oracle in terms of fairness, deadline satisfaction, and effective use of resources.
 This is because these resource negotiators attempt to preserve fairness without considering resource demand, which impedes performance when resources are constrained.
 We also find that Justice achieves greater productivity, wastes fewer resources, and has significantly better system utilization than its counter-parts for the workloads, deployment sizes, and deadlines that we consider.